Live10NOP/CTF_Writeups/Google_CTF_2019/challenges/quantum_key_distribution/solution.md

 I noticed, however that I can recreate the bits exactly, when I use only `+` bases.
 So, we send the server a list of random qubits each with the `+` basis.
-The server will return its basis and we can recreate the key by selecting the measured bits where our bases correspond to the server's.
+The server will return its basis (a random string of `+` and `x`).
+Now, we can recreate the key by selecting the measured bits where our bases correspond to the server's.

 We use the first couple of bytes of this key in an XOR operation with the server announcement to obtain the decryption key.